HolyBlackCat/cpp-tutorials/tooling/articles/using_libraries_compiling_manually_meson.md

 Install Meson in MSYS2 using **`pacman -S mingw-w64-clang-x86_64-meson`**.

 Even if you have already installed Meson outside of MSYS2, it's better to install and use MSYS2's version, to avoid any possible issues with compatibility.

+(⚠ This installation command assumes you've been following the previous chapters of the tutorial as is.
+If you instead configured MSYS2 in some other manner, you might need a different version of Meson, since MSYS2 provides multiple.
+Consult [this page](./variations/determining_msys2_env.md) for more details, or follow the tutorial from the beginning, reinstalling everything exactly as recommended.)

 ## Run the "configuration" step